realazthat/corner-cases/README.md

 `cubexx/formatters.hpp` and define the macro `CORNER_CASES_CUBEXX_FORMATTERS_HEADER_ONLY` in your project;
 alternatively you can link to the `cubexx-formatters` target, which you can build, instructions to follow.

-There are also cubexx unit tests that can be built.
+There are also **corner-cases/cubexx** unit tests that can be built.

 The cubexx-unittests require: